Eazfora/Project-React/README.md

-This repository is fill about mini projects with using react.
+This repository contains mini-projects using React.